 MORE THAN $50,000.
 NO LIMIT to your claim. (claimants will receive at least an equal share of the $28 million lump sum).

 |Submit a Claim|

-If you want to receive money, you MUST SUBMIT a Claim to the Claims Administrator NO LATER THAN SEPTEMBER 7, 2022.
+If you want to receive money, you MUST SUBMIT a Claim Form to the Claims Administrator.
+The deadline for making a claim was extended by the Court, from September 7, 2022 to November 7, 2022.
+The completed Claim Form must be submitted to the Administrator NO LATER THAN NOVEMBER 7, 2022.

 If you do not make a claim, you will not get any money and you will give up the right to get money in the future.

 The courts had already granted an initial period to opt-out of the class actions which is expired.